Yogyakarta International Airport: Facilities

+Further development

+According to the original plan, the first phase of development will expand the airport’s capacity to 14 million passengers, which is projected to be sufficient through 2027.
+The second phase is scheduled to begin in 2027, or once annual traffic is projected to reach 14 million passengers.
+In this phase, Yogyakarta International Airport is targeted to handle up to 20 million passengers annually.
+The third phase of development is planned for 2036, further increasing the airport’s capacity to accommodate up to 25 million passengers.
+In the long-term master plan, the runway will be extended and widened to 3,600 meters in length and 60 meters in width.
+The passenger terminal will be expanded to 194,428 square meters, while the apron will be enlarged to provide 31 aircraft parking stands.

+Airport city development

 The area surrounding the airport is planned to be developed into an integrated airport city, featuring a wide range of facilities including retail centers, hotels, a theme park, warehouses, office parks, dormitories, MICE (Meetings, Incentives, Conventions, and Exhibitions) facilities, a university campus, a hospital, and a sports center.
 Angkasa Pura I, the airport operator, aims to transform the area into a new gateway for cultural and leisure activities, as well as a hub for business and commercial lifestyles.
 The development will be carried out in three phases.
 The first phase, covering 166,421 square meters and originally scheduled for 2022 to 2024, includes the construction of Warehouse 1, a build-to-suit warehouse, a theme park, retail areas, and a three-star transit hotel.
 The second phase, covering 187,269 square meters and planned for 2026 to 2027, will feature Warehouse 2, an additional theme park, dormitories, an office park, retail areas, and a four-star hotel.
 The third phase, spanning 189,189 square meters and scheduled for 2029 to 2030, will include the development of a hospital, a university, a sports center, another office park, retail areas, dormitories, a budget three-star transit hotel, and additional MICE facilities.
 To support this development, an 85-hectare plot of land is being prepared.
 In addition, the Yogyakarta provincial government plans to collaborate with the Japan International Cooperation Agency (JICA) to ensure the effective and sustainable implementation of the airport city project.